 Of the nations involved only Greece and Turkey possessed significant naval forces and in the immediately preceding years both had invested in modernisation and in acquirement of new or second-and units.
 The Ottoman Navy purchased two obsolescent pre-dreadnought battleships from Germany and – somewhat unwisely, as the money could have been better spent on new vessels – modernised two ironclad survivors from the 1860 and 70s.
 It purchased in addition several large torpedo boats (essentially small destroyers) from Germany.

-Obsolete Greek Battleship Hydra, built in France 1889
+Obsolete Greek Battleship Hydra, one of a class of three, built in France 1889

 The Greeks already possessed three obsolete French-built battleships of late 1880s vintage but in 1911 acquired a modern – and new – armoured cruiser from Italy which was to prove the deciding factor in the war ahead.
 In addition they purchased four powerful new destroyers in Britain.